unbit/uwsgi-swift/README.md

 ```

-The plugin has hardcoded mangled entry point:
+The plugin has hardcoded mangled entry point (so do not changefunction signature or the plugin will crash):

 ```c
 char *symbol_name = "_TF7example11applicationFCSo12NSDictionaryCSo7NSArray";
 ```

 it maps to example.application function.
-Feel free to change it and rebuild the plugin
+Feel free to change it and rebuild the plugin (use the nm command line tool to get the symbol name)

 To build example.swift as a shared library